zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 And it's a [big one]({{site.url}}/branched/).

 Since I'm expecting lots of people will be testing zink for the first time now that it should be usable for most things, I thought it would be useful to have a post about debugging zink.
 Or maybe not debugging but issue reporting.
-That sounds right.
+Yeah that sounds right.

 ## How2Debug
 Zink is a complex driver.
 It has many components: